Hmrinal/Web_Dev_try/README.md

 ## Dependencies

 - Python 3.6
+- HTML5
-- RStudio
+- CSS3
-- NumPy
+- JavaScript
-- Scikit-learn
+- PHP

 ## Install
 Any code editor can be used according to developers choice.